Criticising translators or, “I could do it myself but I don’t have the time.”

 When companies outsource projects us, it’s common to hear comments like, “I could do it myself but I don’t have the time.”
 This is a bit like assuming that, because you are a competent driver, you can put an engine together.
 Or insisting, “I go on the internet every day, of course I could build a website!
 I’m just too busy.”

-This attitude conceals a lack of understanding which can cause even the thickest-skinned translators frustration and, sometimes, offence.
-The fact is that translation is a deeply specialised art, and career translators will have spent as much time studying and training as any other professional.
+This attitude conceals a lack of understanding which can cause even thick-skinned translators frustration and, sometimes, offence.
+Translation is a specialised art, and career translators will have spent as much time studying and training as any other professional.

 Every translator has been on the receiving end of criticism from someone without relevant experience; and who may not even speak the target language of the translation!
 At QuickSilver, our favourite in this genre is the customer who sent an irate email accusing us of using Google to translate his document.
 Why?
 Because everyone knows that ‘make up’ is something women put on their faces, so the phrase ‘the make up of the committee…’ was obviously an egregious mistranslation.

 Criticising translators’ preferences (vs. correction)

 It’s important to remember languages are not only constantly evolving, they also vary enormously between regions, and speakers.
 Paradoxically, most people (linguists and non-linguists alike) are convinced that THEIR version of their language is the “right” one!
 Consequently, anything we don’t agree with — a turn-of-phrase, or an idiom — is automatically categorised as a “mistake”.
 Whereas, it’s best to have an open mind when it comes to language use.
 See our Internal Review: Case Study for examples.

 Usually, the best possible result for corporate communications is achieved through the combination of professional linguists and knowledgeable reviewers.